Sea Lion Irving Rescued on a San Francisco Street

 - Malnutrition

-One of our trained responders at The Marine Mammal Center joined officers from the San Francisco Police Department and San Francisco Recreation & Parks rangers during the early morning hours of April 16, in responding to a California sea lion pup found out of habitat near 48th and Irving streets in San Francisco.
+During the early morning hours of April 16, one of our trained responders at The Marine Mammal Center joined officers from the San Francisco Police Department and San Francisco Recreation & Parks rangers in responding to a California sea lion pup found out of habitat near 48th and Irving streets in San Francisco.

-The young male pup, now named Irving, was safely corralled into a carrier crate, graciously provided by Ocean Avenue Animal Hospital, and transported to the San Francisco Parks and Recreation Ranger Station near Kezar stadium.
-In consultation with our responder, Irving was held at the ranger station before a coordinated transfer to our Sausalito hospital mid-morning April 16.
+Named Irving, the young male pup was safely corralled into a carrier crate, which was graciously provided by Ocean Avenue Animal Hospital, and transported to the San Francisco Parks and Recreation Ranger Station near Kezar Stadium.
+In consultation with our responder, Irving was held at the ranger station before a coordinated transfer to our Sausalito hospital mid-morning on April 16.

 We are grateful for the dedication and support of our partners and people like you that allowed this young animal to be rescued in the wee hours of the morning, giving Irving a second chance.

-Irving soon underwent an admit exam by our veterinarians, who noted the pup is about 10 months old and severely malnourished.
-At just 40 pounds at admit, he weighed about half of what he should have at his age.
-A series of blood samples were taken during the exam for diagnostic testing to determine whether there’s any underlying ailment.
+Irving soon underwent an admit exam by our veterinarians, who noted the pup was about 10 months old and severely malnourished.
+At just 40 pounds, he weighed about half of what he should have at his age.
+A series of blood samples were taken during the exam for diagnostic testing to determine whether there were underlying ailments.

-California sea lions typically stay with their mothers for the first year of their lives, so not only is Irving small, but he is too young to be on his own.
-As a skinny pup learning to forage on his own, Irving still has a long road to recovery at our hospital.
-Fortunately, he is active and quite feisty, which are positive behavioral signs for a sea lion pup.
+California sea lions typically stay with their mothers for the first year of their lives, so not only was Irving small, but he was also too young to be on his own.
+As a skinny pup learning to forage, Irving had a long road to recovery at our hospital.
+Fortunately, he was active and quite feisty, which are positive behavioral signs for a sea lion pup.

 “We are hopeful that in the coming weeks with continued specialized care that this pup starts to make positive strides toward recovery and release,” said Lauren Campbell, Animal Husbandry Manager at the Center.

-Irving is being cared for in our hospital’s Intensive Quarantine Unit until he clears medical protocols before likely being transferred next week to our traditional rehabilitation pool pen.
-For now, our animal care experts are tube-feeding him “fish smoothies” twice a day to boost hydration and weight.
-As Irving gets stronger, he will soon be offered and transition to whole fish.
+At first, Irving was cared for in our hospital’s Intensive Quarantine Unit before he was transferred to a rehabilitation pool pen.
+Our animal care experts gently tube-fed him “fish smoothies” twice a day to boost hydration and weight.
+Once Irving grew stronger, he was transitioned to whole fish.
+It’s critical that pups like Irving learn survival skills like catching and eating whole fish on their own before being released.

-It’s thanks to caring people like you that Irving has plenty of food, medical care and a safe place to recover at our hospital.
+It’s thanks to caring people like you that Irving received the best possible care for a second chance at life.

 Help feed a sea lion pup like Irving!